lolarobins/overload/README.md

 3. Build overload (`go build`)
 4. Launch overload (macOS/Linux: `./overload`, Windows: `overload.exe`)
 5. Optionally, you may delete the source folders, or copy the executable to another directory to keep things cleaner.

+## Setup
+Setting up a node from a fresh install can get you a playable server with the following command examples:
+- `create test` > Create a node named test
+- `fetch paper latest` > Fetch latest version of PaperMC
+- `config test jar paper-1.19.2.jar` > Configure test node to use downloaded jar
+- `eula test` > Accept EULA for test
+- `monitor test` > View console output for test
+- `start test` > Start the server
+And done!
+You now have a playable Minecraft server open to the world (if portforwarded using UPnP)!

 ## Contribution
 Any contribution to overload would be greatly appreciated.
 If you have any features you'd like to see, or if you want to make changes and refactor code where it's beneficial, open a pull request :3